SAP-archive/teched2020-DEV360/exercises/part3/README.md

 </p>

 3. In this step we will implement the **createSubaccountInDirectory()** function.
-Locate it in the code, copy the following code snippet, and paste it instead of the comment: “PLACE CODE FOR SUBACCOUNT CREATION HERE”.
+Locate it in the code, copy the code snippet below, and paste it instead of the comment: “PLACE CODE FOR SUBACCOUNT CREATION HERE”.
 This function executes a POST request to SAP Cloud Platform to start an async job for creating a new subaccount in a directory.
 The directory’s GUID is being provided as value for the “parentGUID” parameter.
 The "region" parameter defines in which region the subaccount is created.